Value of industry-standard equipment available to students in photographic sciences labs

 RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Day, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
 The 2021 Creative Industry Day will be a week-long virtual event where you’ll be able to network with company representatives and interview directly for open co-op and permanent employment positions.

 This course will provide an immersive introduction to the field of the photographic arts.
 It will emphasize both craft and visual problem solving.
 The course will explore: seeing and appreciating the quality of light, image capture, photographic vision, historical and contemporary genres of photography, best practices and workflow as well as an introduction to the critique forum and its practices.
 (Co-requisites: PHPS-106 or equivalent course.)
-Critique 3, Lecture 1, Lab 3 (Fall, Summer).
+Critique 2 (Fall, Spring).

 This course is the second of a two-semester sequence of study further enhancing photographic practices.
 Emphasis is on improving photographic skills learned in Photography I. Skills include studio lighting, lighting on location, and macro photography.
 Principles of creativity, craftsmanship, and applied photographic theory will be used to support technical applications.
 (Prerequisites: PHPS-101 or PHAR-101 or equivalent course.)
-Lab 3, Studio 3, Lecture 2 (Spring, Summer).
+Lab 3 (Spring, Summer).

 Photographic Technology I

-This course is part of a two-course sequence that explores the technology of photography.
-The photographic technology course demonstrates the application of physics, mathematics and optical science behind the technology of image making.
+This is the first in a two-course sequence that explores the technology of photography.
+This course demonstrates the application of physics, mathematics and optical science to the technology of image making.
 The course also provides the students with the opportunity to employ statistical data analysis to identify trends through laboratory exercises utilizing principles of scientific inquiry.
 Among the topics explored are the optics and physics of image formation, lens evaluation, light sources, digital light-sensitive materials, digital workflows, variability, quality control and photographic effects.
-Lab 3, Lecture 2 (Fall).
+Lab 2 (Fall).